photocyte/photocyte.github.io/_posts/2018-03-16-Hello-World.md

 * The "_drafts" folder is a great option to store posts in progress, and this jekyll command will serve it properly to a public IP:
 >bundle exec jekyll serve -H 192.168.0.13 -D --future --unpublished
 * [ImageMagick](https://imagemagick.org) is a great way to quickly resize & reencode images.
 I installed it with macports, and used this [bash script] to resize things (misc_files/post1/resize.sh)
+* If you need to encrypt a file in a non obtrusive way (like for example, my CV) zip command line works pretty well:
+>zip -ej FILE_NAME.zip FILENAME